FomTarro/VTS-Sharp/README.md

 #### `void Disconnect`
 Disconnects from VTube Studio.
 Will fire the onDisconnect callback set via the Initialize method.

-### `void Tick`
-Method that is to be called by the system once per tick.
-Takes the following args:
-* `float timeDelta`: The time since the last system tick, in seconds.

 #### `Dictionary<int, VTSStateBroadcastData> GetPorts`
 Generates a dictionary indexed by port number containing information about all available VTube Studio ports.